cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 my_first_vm             Stopped           --               Ubuntu 18.04 LTS
 {% endhighlight %}

 If you need to permanently delete a VM and remove the data, you have to delete and purge.
-But this will purge all deleted images, since purge does not accept any other parameters.
+But this will purge all deleted images, since `purge` does not accept any other parameters.

 {% highlight shell %}
 $ multipass purge
 {% endhighlight %}

 # Launch VM with a specific OS version

-Now, let's launch a VM running Ubuntu 19.04.
-You can get a list of available images and use one one of those to launch a VM.
+You can get a list of available images, and use one one of those to launch a VM.
+Let's launch a VM running Ubuntu 19.04.

 {% highlight shell %}
- multipass find
+$ multipass find
 Image                   Aliases           Version          Description snapcraft:core          core16            20200115         Snapcraft builder for Core 16
 snapcraft:core18                          20200115         Snapcraft builder for Core 18